Nicolas-974/Fate_Genesis/README.md

 2. Open index.html in your browser.

-3. (Optional) Use a local server such as Live Server (VS Code) for testing.
+3. Use a local server such as Live Server (VS Code) for testing.

 ---